 When to use this test: Choose permutation tests when you have small samples (n < 30 per group), non-normal data, outliers, or when parametric assumptions are questionable.
 For large samples with normally distributed data, parametric tests (t-testorANOVA) may be more powerful.

-Ready to test your groups?
-Start with our sample dataset to see how it works, or upload your own data to get distribution-free, exact results without worrying about statistical assumptions.
+Ready to test your groups? to see how it works, or upload your own data to get distribution-free, exact results without worrying about statistical assumptions.

 Setting a seed ensures reproducible results across multiple runs